mandeepairborne/samweb/content/demo/index.md

 Advises about risks or negative outcomes of certain actions.
 {% end %}

-#### Image
+#### Images and Videos

-By default images come with styling, such as rounded corners and shadow.
+By default images and videos come with some generic styling, such as rounded corners and shadow.
 To fine-tune these, you can use shortcodes with different variable combinations.

 Available variables are: